EberlyODL/chem110/lesson-3.md

 ## Action Items
 * [HW 2](https://genchem.science.psu.edu/homework-2-houck) is due Thursday on Canvas
 * Login to Examity and make sure your profile is up-to-date.
-* Think about when you will take your exam between 06/07 and 06/09.
+* Think about when you will take your [exam](/exam-1.md).
 You must schedule with Examity at least 24 hours in advance or pay a $3.00 on-demand fee.

 ## Assignments